 - 1. CalHome DR

 - 2. CalHome/Homeownership Super NOFA

 - 3. CDBG-CV

 - 4. HOME

 - 5. Homekey

 - 6. FWHG

 - 7. Multifamily Super NOFA

 - 8. CA COVID-19 Emergency Rental Assistance Program (ERAP)

 - 9. REAP 2.0

-- 10. SB 35
+- 10.SB 35

 - 11.SHP

 - 12. VHHP

+- 13. HOME-ARP

+- 14. NHTF

 Tribal Roundtables - HCD also held two roundtable meetings in Northern California in August 2021.
 HCD held the first roundtable at NCIHA and the second at Robinson Rancheria.
 The goal of the roundtables was to provide Tribes/TDHEs an opportunity to hear from HCD, other state departments/agencies, and outside partners.
 The roundtable discussed services and goals, funding opportunities, and opportunities to collaborate.
-Presentations provided a broad overview of various programs to help further the event's discussions on the housing needs and barriers that Indian County experiences and how HCD and other programs can be part of the solution.
+Presentations provided a broad overview of various programs to help further the event's discussions on the housing needs and barriers that Indian County experiences, and how HCD and other programs can be part of the solution.
 A key finding from the roundtable was the need to better understand homelessness in Indian Country.
+HCD also held an additional roundtable in Southern California in February 2023.
+This roundtable was attended by Director Velasquez, program leadership, and Tribal leaders throughout the state.
+The purpose of this roundtable was to foster further relationship-building between Tribal and HCD leadership, and to increase understanding of Tribal housing needs to inform program policy decisions.

-Homelessness Educational Series - Because of the feedback on homelessness from our roundtables, HCD partnered with the California Coalition for Rural Housing (CCRH) to host three webinars that dive deeper into California homelessness, what it looks like in Indian Country, and how Tribes can address the issue.
+Homelessness Educational Series - Because of the feedback on homelessness from roundtables, HCD partnered with the California Coalition for Rural Housing (CCRH) to host three webinars that dive deeper into California homelessness, what it looks like in Indian Country, and how Tribes can address the issue.

-Tribal Funding - As the Tribal Affairs team continues to engage with tribal entities, we have learned from Tribes/TDHEs the importance of safeguarding funding and providing set-asides specifically for Tribes/TDHEs.
+Tribal Funding - As the Tribal Affairs team continues to engage with Tribal Entities, the team has learned from Tribes/TDHEs the importance of safeguarding funding and providing set-asides specifically for Tribes/TDHEs.
 As a result, HCD has been setting aside some program funding specifically for Tribes/TDHEs.
-Below are some of the targeted funding opportunities for Tribes over the last year:
+Below are some of the targeted funding opportunities for Tribes over the last several years:

 - 1. FWHG: 11.6 percent or approximately \$12 million. - 2.
 Homekey Round 2: 5 percent or approximately \$72.5 million. - 3.
-CalHome General: 10 percent or approximately \$5.7 million. - 4.
-CDBG: 1.25 percent or approximately \$361,000 for non-federally recognized Tribes applying through a local government sponsor - 5.
-CDBG-CV: \$3.8 million, however, HCD received \$8,768,225.50 in tribal requests and funded them all - 6.
-ESG-CV: \$4.9 million in tribal requests - 7.
-Future rounds of National Housing Trust Fund
+Tribal Homekey: \$75 million. - 4.
+MORE: 5 percent or \$6.5 million. - 5.
+HOME (2023): 20 percent, or \$21 million. - 6.
+HOME-ARP: 15 percent, or \$22.9 million. - 7.
+NHTF: 10 percent, or \$18 million. - 8.
+Tribal Multifamily Super NOFA: \$50 million. - 9.
+REAP 2.0: \$7.5 million. - 10.
+CalHome General: 10 percent or approximately \$5.7 million. - 11.
+CDBG: 1.25 percent or approximately \$361,000 for non-federally recognized Tribes applying through a local government sponsor. - 12.
+CDBG-CV: \$3.8 million, however, HCD received \$8,768,225.50 in Tribal requests and funded them all. - 13.
+ESG-CV: \$5.7 million in Tribal requests.

-Tribal Applications - Since fall of 2020, HCD has received the following tribal applications:
+Tribal Applications - Since fall of 2020, HCD has received the following Tribal applications:

-- 1. Homekey Round 1: 3 tribal applications - 2.
-CDBG-CV: 19 tribal applications for 21 tribal projects - 3.
-CDBG-CV Homekey Set-aside: 3 tribal applications - 4.
-Multifamily Housing Program (MHP): 1 tribal application - 5.
-ESG-CV: 7 tribal applications - 6.
-Homekey Round 2: 6 tribal applications
+- 1. Homekey Round 1: 3 Tribal applications

+- 2. CDBG-CV: 19 Tribal applications for 21 Tribal projects

+- 3. CDBG-CV Homekey Set-aside: 3 Tribal applications

+- 4. Multifamily Housing Program (MHP): 1 Tribal application

+- 5. ESG-CV: 7 Tribal applications

+- 6. Homekey Round 2: 6 Tribal applications

+- 7. HOME: 1 Tribal application

+- 8. AHSC: 3 Tribal applications

+- 9. REAP 2.0: 16 Tribal applications.

+- 10. MORE: 4 Tribal applications

+- 11. CalHOME: 2 Tribal applications

+- 12. Tribal Homekey: 13 Tribal applications